Phnom Penh in 3 Days

 Cambodian Service Station

-After six hours, three scheduled stops at service stations and two unscheduled stops (Mr ‘I need to pee’ demanded to be dropped off when we passed a brewery) we reach our destination.
+After six hours, three scheduled stops at service stations and two unscheduled stops (Mr ‘I need to pee’ demands to be dropped off when we passed a brewery), we reach our destination.

 Tuk Tuk ride